demeter-macik/multipart-upload-example/README.md

 ### How it works

 Uploading process is separated into simple tasks: unzip, calculate hash, size.
 All operations are running in `parallel` streams.
-That means that application require only 16KiB * task count RAM to upload zip-file of any size.
+That means that application require only 16KiB * task count RAM to upload large zip-files.
 You can handle many uploads with reasonable RAM size.
-You can change `HIGH_WATER_MARK` (/src/app.js:20) value to change streams max buffer size.
+You can change `HIGH_WATER_MARK` constant (/src/app.js:20) value to change streams max buffer size.

 ![testing mesh](https://github.com/demeter-macik/multipart-upload-example/blob/develop/docs/images/multipart-upload-stream.png)